Analyzing Clover Health Investments (CLOV) & The Competition

 |2.64

-Clover Health Investments currently has a consensus price target of $6.38, indicating a potential upside of 103.03%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 1.97%.
-Given Clover Health Investments’ higher possible upside, analysts clearly believe Clover Health Investments is more favorable than its competitors.
+Clover Health Investments presently has a consensus price target of $6.38, suggesting a potential upside of 103.03%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 2.05%.
+Given Clover Health Investments’ higher possible upside, equities research analysts plainly believe Clover Health Investments is more favorable than its competitors.

+Clover Health Investments has a beta of 1.64, meaning that its stock price is 64% more volatile than the S&P 500.
+Comparatively, Clover Health Investments’ competitors have a beta of 1.04, meaning that their average stock price is 4% more volatile than the S&P 500.

 Summary